LoRa Configuration

 - Beacon TX Power: This is the transmit power of the beacon ping.

-Set fake GPS coordinates (disabled by default).
 Click Add your GPS info manually to expand the GPS settings and enable Fake GPS using the switch.

 Once enabled, the gateway will use the manually configured GPS coordinates even if it can receive actual GPS signals.